P.V. Sindhu: Mental Strength And Resilience On And Off The Court

 Getty

 Facing pressure in some form can be normal, even for people who are not world-class athletes.
-Life stress is a significant cause of mental and physical issues.
-Common effects of stress can include:
+Life stress is a significant cause of mental and physical issues, which is why it’s important to build mental toughness and resilience to combat stress due to life challenges.
+Some common effects of stress can include:

 • Headaches